Ashfaqahmed22/ABC_Resturant/README.md

-## ABC Restaurant System
+🍽️ ABC Restaurant System

-The ABC Restaurant System is a comprehensive web-based solution designed for the smooth operation of a popular restaurant chain in Sri Lanka.
+The ABC Restaurant System is a comprehensive web-based application designed to streamline restaurant operations for a popular restaurant chain in Sri Lanka.

-It allows users to make online reservations, submit queries, and view the facilities and services provided by the restaurant.
-The system offers different levels of access for customers, restaurant staff, and administrators, ensuring streamlined business flow and efficient management.
+The system enables customers to make online reservations, submit inquiries, and explore available services and facilities.
+It also provides dedicated interfaces for administrators and staff to ensure efficient management and smooth business operations.

-### Features
+✨ Features
-1.User-Friendly Interface: Easy navigation for customers to explore services, make reservations, and submit queries.
+1. 🧭 User-Friendly Interface - A clean and intuitive interface that allows customers to easily navigate services, make reservations, and submit inquiries.

-2.Online Reservation: Customers can book reservations for dine-in, delivery, or room bookings with a few clicks.
+2. 📅 Online Reservation System - Customers can conveniently book reservations for dine-in, delivery, or room bookings with just a few clicks.

-3.Admin Dashboard: Manage user accounts, view and handle reservations, and generate reports through a dedicated admin panel.

-4.Worker Interface: Restaurant staff can manage customer reservations and respond to queries efficiently.

-5.Responsive Design: The system is accessible across devices, ensuring a seamless experience on desktops, tablets, and mobile phones.

-6.Email Notifications: Automated emails to notify users of reservation confirmations and status updates.

-7.Secure Access: Differential access rights for Admin, Staff, and Customers, ensuring security and proper system control.

-## Follow these steps to set up the Lab Appointment System on your local machine:

-1. **Clone the Repository**
+3. 🛠️ Admin Dashboard - A powerful admin panel to:
+  Manage user accounts
+  View and manage reservations
+  Handle system-wide operations
+  Generate reports
+4. 👨‍🍳 Staff / Worker Interface - Restaurant staff can efficiently:
+  Manage customer reservations
+  Respond to customer inquiries
+  Coordinate daily operations

+5. 📱 Responsive Design - Fully responsive system optimized for desktops, tablets, and mobile devices for a seamless user experience.
+6. 📧 Email Notifications - Automated email system for:
+  Reservation confirmations
+  Status updates
+  User notifications
+7. 🔐 Secure Access Control - Role-based authentication ensures secure access for:
+  Admins
+  Staff
+  Customers
+Each role has appropriate permissions to maintain system security and integrity.